 - 6.11.
 In order to minimise the risk of receiving unsuitably low investment income, the Fire and Rescue Authority has continued to invest a proportion of steady core balances in externally managed pooled funds, investing in pooled property, equity and multi-asset funds, as part of its higher yielding strategy.
 This allows diversification into asset classes other than cash without the need to own and manage the underlying assets. - 6.12.
 The funds operate on a variable net asset value (VNAV) basis and offer diversification of investment risk, coupled with the services of a professional fund manager; they also offer the potential for enhanced returns over the longer term but are likely to be more volatile in the short-term.
 All of the Fire & Rescue Authority's pooled fund investments are in the funds' distributing share classes which pay out the income generated. - 6.13.
 The CIPFA Code requires the Fire and Rescue Authority to invest its funds prudently and to have regard to the security and liquidity of its investments before seeking the highest yield.
 As a result, the Fire and Rescue Authority's investments targeting higher yields have been made from its most stable balances and with the intention that they will be held for at least the medium term.
 This means that the initial costs of any investment and any periods of falling capital values can be overcome and mitigates the risk of having to sell an asset for liquidity purposes, helping to ensure the long-term security of the Fire and Rescue Authority's investments. - 6.14.
-The Fire and Rescue Authority's investments in pooled funds fell considerably in value when the coronavirus pandemic hit world markets but have since recovered well.
-This recovery means these investments are now worth more in aggregate than the initial sums invested, as shown in Table 3, demonstrating the importance of taking a longer term approach and being able to ride out periods of market volatility, ensuring the Fire and Rescue Authority is not a forced seller at the bottom of the market.
+The Fire and Rescue Authority's investments in pooled funds fell considerably in value when the coronavirus pandemic hit world markets but subsequently rallied.
+However, difficult markets over the past 12 months means these investments are now worth slightly less in aggregate than the initial sums invested, as shown in Table 3.
+It is important to take a longer-term approach with a view to being able to ride out periods of market volatility, ensuring the Fire and Rescue Authority is not a forced seller at the bottom of the market.